 Copyright, License and all that stuff:I often get asked: may I do ... with Z80SIM?

 Bibliography:I still have Z80 data sheets from Zilog, Mostek and Hitachi and I also still have my CP/M 2, CP/M 3 and MP/M manuals and a bunch of other related books.
 All this material was used as reference to write this software.
-Unfortunately all this manuals are out of print, so it won't help anyone to reference it here.
+Unfortunately all these manuals are out of print, so it won't help anyone to reference it here.
 Instead I'm trying to provide links to online documentations, which will help you understanding this software.

 Other Z80 hardware and software related links:News & Pointers: S-100, CP/M and related sites